HoTT/HoTT-2019/index.md

 This is a preliminary announcement of a conference on [homotopy type theory](https://homotopytypetheory.org).
-It will take place from August 11th to 16th, 2019, at Carnegie Mellon Univesrity in Pittsburgh, USA.
+It will take place from August 11th to 16th, 2019, at Carnegie Mellon University in Pittsburgh, USA.

 Further information will be posted as soon as it is available.